 The Carolina Hurricanes fired head coach Kirk Muller and several other coaches on Monday.

 According to Fox Sports, assistant coaches John MacLean and Dave Lewis were also fired.
-Greg Stefan, who had been the goaltending coach, was reassigned to the pro scouting department.
-Assistant coach Rob Brind’Amour will continue to stay with the Hurricanes.
+Goaltending coach Greg Stefan was reassigned to the pro scouting department.
+Assistant coach Rob Brind’Amour will also stay with the Hurricanes.

 Before he was a coach, Muller was a player.
 He played from 1984-85 to 2002-03 and played in 1,349 games for the New Jersey Devils, Montreal Canadiens, New York Islanders, Toronto Maple Leafs, Dallas Stars, and Florida Panthers.
-In the 19 years he played hockey, Muller was on six All-Star teams.
+He made six All-Star teams during his 19 year playing career.

 It is unknown who will replace Muller and the assistant coaches.